franciscovfonseca/Securing-SOC-Environment/README.md

 <br>

-In this lab, and in the subsequent ones, we’ll work towards **Securing our Environment**.
+In this next step of our Project we’ll work towards **Securing our Environment**.

 <br>